rosarioterranova/slenderman_returns/README.md

+# Slenderman Returns
+This is my first videogame ever realized using Unity 4.

 # Description
 Slender Man Returns is an psychological horror indie game, based on an urban legend about a murderous creature called Slender Man.